 If you can afford UPack or to pay someone to move everything for you, you’ll need to check with that specific company to see what’s restricted (are they going through Canada or via barge, etc).
 We considered UPack but found that the costs were way too high versus the U-Haul option.

 I don’t think I need to mention this, but in the interest of providing all information, here we go.
 There’s currently a pandemic happening, and since Canada is a foreign country, they have their own rules.
-Travel through Canada is STRICTLY limited right now and is ever changing.
-Alaskans may be given an exemption and there are other rules if you’re not Alaskan.
 Here’s the official Canadian page on COVID updates and travel.

 Hauling Everything Yourself